helidon-io/helidon/messaging/README.md

 ```

 A processor can return a payload or a `Message<T>`.
 A payload is wrapped in a new message without the input headers;
 return a message envelope when headers must be retained or changed.
+A return type that implements `Message` is always
+treated as an envelope; wrap it in an outer `Message<P>` to produce a message-valued payload `P`.
+Terminal receivers
-Terminal receivers and batch handlers return
-`void`, and a batch handler cannot use `@Messaging.SendTo`.
-Asynchronous return types and reactive publishers are not
+and batch handlers return `void`, and a batch handler cannot use `@Messaging.SendTo`.
+Asynchronous return types and
-supported.
+reactive publishers are not supported.

 Several services can receive from the same channel.
 Each receiver is a required output, so the delivery succeeds only
 after all of them succeed.
 One service cannot declare two receivers for the same channel.